code-specialist/fastapi-keycloak/docs/index.md

 - Get a list of available identity providers
 - Create/read/delete users
 - Create/read/delete roles
-- Assign/Remove roles from users
+- Assign/remove roles from users
 - Implement the password flow (login/callback/logout)

 ## Example

+This example assumes you use a frontend technology (such as React, Vue, or whatever suits you) to render your pages and merely depicts a `protected backend`

 ### app.py